aravinda-1402/Customer-Churn-Prediction/README.md

   <img src="Pipeline.png" alt="Pipeline" width="60%">
 </div>

-The pipeline follows a simple yet effective workflow: it starts by downloading the dataset, then moves on to training the model, and finally completes the process.
+The pipeline follows a simple yet effective workflow: it starts by downloading the dataset, then moves on to training the model, and finally, a Flask application is deployed to serve predictions.
 Each task is managed and orchestrated by Apache Airflow, ensuring smooth and automated execution.

 ## 🔧 Technologies & Tools

 - **Python**: The core language used for data processing and model building.